jakebrinkmann/learnings/docs/README.md

 # Learnings

-> Knowledge is always cumulative and therefor [we] concede that future eras will know more than we do.
+> Knowledge is always cumulative and [we] therefore concede that future eras will know more than we do.
 >   — _Kathryn Schulz_

 Summary resources for things I have learned.